justinziegler/code-samples/README.md

-# justinziegler.com
+# Code Examples

-This is the code for my portfolio site, built in React.
+This is a site that walks users through a few code examples from previous positions.
+More on the way!

 ## Dev environment